Meera Kaul | Investor & Chairperson ‘The Meera Kaul Foundation’ | United States

 I encourage Kashmiri women to derive strength from the strong familial ties and network that our culture is famous for.
 I would want them to build knowledge through education, and confidence through skills training and then reach for the stars.
 Nothing is impossible.

 And I would want more and more women in our Kashmiri network to develop into role models for other women and inspire them toward economic empowerment and independence.
 This is a service we owe our community, not only Kashmiri women but all women.

 What interests you apart from your professional career?

-Other than work, my time is consumed by my Foundation that works towards empowering women and inducting more of them into STEM careers.
+Other than work, my time is consumed by my Foundation that works towards empowering women and inducing more of them into STEM careers.
 A not-for-profit that I have set up to share my Silicon Valley know-how and help other women develop and progress, The Meera Kaul Foundation is headquartered in the US and works through its network and event offices across the globe.
-I am involved in a various mentorship sessions and start-up meets with universities and corporates where I speak and inspire women to take on leadership and entrepreneurial roles.
+I am involved in various mentorship sessions and start-up meets with universities and corporates where I speak and inspire women to take on leadership and entrepreneurial roles.

-In my leisure time, I love to spend time with family, relax with my pet Labrador Casper, cook Kashmiri food, learn to be an aircraft pilot and of course binge watch TV shows.
+In my leisure time, I love to spend time with family, relax with my pet Labrador Casper, cook Kashmiri food, learn to be an aircraft pilot, and of course binge watch TV shows.